 Welcome!
-The TBD pedestrian dataset is a dataset primarily collected in pedestrian rich environments.
-Our dataset highlights the following components: human verified labels grounded in the metric space, a combination of top-down and perspective views, and naturalistic human behavior in the presence of a socially appropriate “robot”.
+The TBD pedestrian dataset is a dataset primarily collected in pedestrian-rich environments.
+Our dataset highlights the following components: human-verified labels grounded in the metric space, a combination of top-down and ego-centric views, and naturalistic human behavior in the presence of a socially appropriate “robot”.

 Dataset Highlights